Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into Auburn University and Tuskegee University in veterinary medicine, and the University of Alabama at Birmingham in dentistry and optometry.
-These Alabama institutions receive more than $6 million annually from other SREB states.
+Residents of other states may contract for entry into Auburn University and Tuskegee University in Veterinary Medicine, and the University of Alabama at Birmingham in dentistry and optometry.
+For 2017-18, these Alabama institutions received approximately $6 million from other SREB states.

 State Authorization Reciprocity Agreement